Building site inspector Clerk of works, building site supervisor

 3. What you'll do

-You'll check building work's done properly, and that workers are following health and safety rules.
-You'll:
+You'll check building work is done properly, and that quality and safety standards are being met.

-- measure and sample building materials to check their quality
+- measuring and sampling building materials to check their quality

-- find defects and suggest ways to fix them
+- finding defects and recommending ways to fix them

 Starter: £21,000 to £25,000